khofstadter/bcmi.khofstadter.com/README.md

 ### 2020 02 14
 - finished quad mix of jester;
 - need to do quad mix of playing;
+- deep listening and shamanism - what's the connection?

 ### 2020 02 13
 - testing new setup, with new sponges and shamanic soundscape l2